Health Tips

 Cysts larger than 5 cm (roughly 2 inches) are more likely to cause symptoms or complications though there is no hard cutoff.
 When a cyst gets this big or bigger many urologists begin to take more notice especially if there are symptoms.
 Even 3–4 cm cysts however may require monitoring particularly if they appear complicated or are expanding.

-Cyst Specifications & Risk Level
+Cyst Specifications & Risk Level:

 • Small cysts (less than 2 cm): Incidental, low occurrence, and generally no treatment.